 Once your new tissue has begun to grow you will be encouraged to gain back some of your range of motion (ROM) and increase the stability of your knee.
 Your doctor or surgeon may also introduce regular physical therapy appointments.
 You may still be expected to wear your knee brace to reduce the amount of stress you are placing on your knee during movement (reducing your risk of re-injury).

 Some of the basic exercises you will start with may include controlled flexing (bending) of your knee by sliding your heel away from your body then back toward your body.
-A Knee-Flex® Passive Stretch Device will help you to move your knee in a safe and passive way by providing consistent knee flexing exercise to strengthen and stretch the different muscle groups in your leg, hip and back while stimulating blood flow.
 Other exercise and strengthening may focus on the use of a stationary bicycle, or stretching of the leg muscles surrounding your knee (quadriceps, hamstrings, thighs and calves) to increase the overall stability of your knee joint.

 Controlling post-exercise swelling and inflammation is crucial during this Phase.
 Any sign of swelling or inflammation after exercise may be an indication of minor re-injury to your knee or to the surrounding tissues and muscles.
-Controlling your inflammation immediately after exercise for at least 15 to 20 minutes with a Knee Freezie Wrap® may prevent any chance of re-injury to your knee.
-If you are not careful to treat your swelling or inflammation immediately after exercise you will experience a set-back in your recovery.
+Controlling your inflammation immediately after exercise for at least 15 to 20 minutes with cold compression or an icepack may help reduce risk of re-injury to the knee.
+If you are not careful to treat your swelling or inflammation immediately after exercise you can experience a set-back in your recovery.

 Your doctor, surgeon or physical therapist will advance you to the next Phase of rehabilitation when you show measured improvement of range of motion (ROM), strength, stability and flexibility of your knee.
 The level of improvement will depend on the severity of your injury and the type of surgery you have had.
 For example, if you have had a relatively simple arthroscopic repair of tissue, you may be expected to walk normally (no limping) before moving to Phase 3 of your rehabilitation.